data-derp/data-derp.github.io/docs/data-platforms/batch-vs-streaming.md

 # Batch vs. Streaming
 In the battle between batch vs. streaming, there is no clear winner, but rather we should choose to do batch or streaming based on what makes sense in our use case.

 There are many who will assert that "real time is always better".
 This is not true.
-If the use case requires real time (or near real time), such as [High Frequency Trading](https://en.wikipedia.org/wiki/High-frequency_trading), then it makes sense.
-If you have a once-per-month report that needs to be generated, it probably isn't worth the work (or the carbon footprint) or costs to have data available real time.
+If the use case requires real time (or near real time) data, such as GPS data for a fleet of vehicles or stock-trades/asset management, then it makes sense.
+On the contraary, a once-per-month report probably isn't worth the work (or the carbon footprint) or costs to have data available real-time.

 The answer truly lies in pragmatism.